 I feel grateful to still love him, and feel even more grateful he still loves me.
 Marriage is about learning to love someone more than yourself.
 Putting their needs above your own, and changing because you want to be better for them.

-What are some of your most meaningful lessons in marriage?
+What are some of your marriage’s most meaningful lessons?